archesproject/arches-docs/docs/developing/reference/command-line-reference.rst

 -d  Path to directory to place the output in.
 -g  One or more graph UUIDs to create a mapping for.

 This mimics the 'Create Mapping File' command from the Arches Designer UI.
+See also :ref:`Mapping File` background.

 import mapping file
 -------------------